bdurushia/team-profile-generator/README.md

   Email me if you are interested in contributing to this project.

   ## Tests
   Tests built for Employee class, Manager class, Engineer class, and Intern class functionality.
+Use `npm test` in the command line to run all 4 test suites (17 tests total).

   ## Credits
   - Built by: Bryan Durushia